Larry Bell: 6 x 6 An Improvisation

 Glass has been of interest to Larry Bell since the early 1960s when he began using it in smaller works, predominantly cubes.
-Its properties of transmitting, absorbing and reflecting light have been a driving force in creating works ever since.
+Its properties of transmitting, absorbing, and reflecting light have been a driving force in creating works ever since.
 In the late 1960s he made his first large free-standing glass sculptures, or “Standing Walls” as he prefers to call them, consisting of two or more parts that were configured into corners, squares, zig-zag walls, etc. Their sizes can reach a height of eight feet.
 Mostly conceived for indoor placement, some of his works were specifically made for outdoor sites.

-The partially coated glass panels represent a specific characteristic that Larry Bell developed in the sixties initially for his smaller sized cubes, and later used for the Standing Walls.
+The partially coated glass panels represent a specific characteristic that Larry Bell developed in the sixties, initially for his smaller sized cubes, and later used for the Standing Walls.
 Through a thermal evaporation process, a very thin layer of nickel-chrome is laid onto the glass with the result that they can become reflective like a mirror.
 Only half of the panels are coated while the other half remain clear and transparent.

-Larry Bell (1939) lives and works in Taos, New Mexico and Venice, California.
+Larry Bell (b.
+1939) lives and works in Taos, New Mexico and Venice, California.
 He studied at the Chouinard Art Institute and Otis College of Art, both in Los Angeles.
 In the late 1950s and early 1960s he made paintings and began as soon as 1961 to incorporate glass into small objects.
 In 1964 he made his first glass cubes, initially in smaller sizes, later up to 44 inches per square.
 His first large Standing Walls date from 1968.
 Bell continued to make these works over subsequent years although due to their fragility and difficulty in handling they are less frequently shown.
-While the Standing Walls are typically individual works, the exhibition at the Chinati Foundation is the first to be one work in multiple parts.
+While the Standing Walls are typically individual works, the exhibition at the Chinati Foundation was the first to be one work in multiple parts.